Alexander Mikhailovich Golitsyn (vice chancellor): Biography

+Legacy

-Golitsyn was a lover of the arts, and did much to decorate the estate Pekhra-Yakovlevskoe.
+Golitsyn did much to decorate the estate Pekhra-Yakovlevskoe.
 He collected a whole museum of rare paintings and sculptures.
 Considering that his collection would be useful to the fatherland, he bequeathed it to the Golitsyn Hospital for eternal storage so that it would not be fragmented.

-In 1809, his nephew, S.M.
-Golitsyn, completed the building that was built on the territory of the hospital by A.M.
+In 1809, his nephew, Sergei Mikhailovich (1774–1859), completed the building that was built on the territory of the hospital by A.M.
 Golitsyn in 1803 to house an art gallery.
 It was the first Moscow public gallery of Western European art that exhibited 477 paintings, as well as statues and vases.
 The gallery lasted until 1817, when its exhibits were sold at auctions.